-He is currently Professor of International Affairs at Columbia University’s School of International and Public Affairs.
-He is also Senior Advisor at Columbia University’s Global Policy Initiative, where he directs the Migration Consensus Initiative.
-During the 2018 inter-governmental negotiations for the Global Compact for Migration, he successfully led a coalition that pressed for countries to recognize the need to protect those forced to leave their countries due to climate change, as well as for commitments to real action to address climate-induced migration.
+In 2018, Kamal also served as Senior Adviser at Columbia University’s Global Policy Initiative, where he directed the Migration Consensus Initiative.
+During the intergovernmental negotiations for the Global Compact for Migration, he successfully led a coalition that pressed for countries to recognize the need to protect those forced to leave their countries due to climate change, as well as for commitments to real action to address climate forced migration.

-Until recently, Kamal served as Political Director to the President of the UN General Assembly, where he led the Office’s instrumental contribution on migration and asylum issues (2015-2017).
-He is credited as the architect behind the processes resulting in the New York Declaration for Refugees & Migrants, the Global Compact for Migration, and the decision to convene the first-ever UN conference on international migration.
+Until recently, Kamal served as Political Director to several Presidents of the UN General Assembly, coordinating political, human rights, humanitarian and legal issues.
+He led the Office’s instrumental contribution on migration and asylum, including the processes resulting in the New York Declaration for Refugees & Migrants, the Global Compact for Migration, and the decision to convene the first-ever UN conference on international migration (2015-2017)

-Previously, Kamal spent many years supporting the UN political engagement towards the stabilization of Iraq.
-He was part of the early UN missions tasked with organizing the country’s first elections after the US invasion and then assisted with the negotiation and implementation of the International Compact with Iraq (2004-08).
+Previously, Kamal had spent many years supporting the UN’s engagement towards the stabilization of Iraq.
+He was part of the early missions working on the political transition in Iraq and tasked with organizing the country’s first elections (2004-07) and then assisted with the negotiation and implementation of the International Compact with Iraq (2007-08).

-His international career began in the Office of UN Secretary-General Kofi Annan (2002), after which he joined the Office of the Arab League’s Secretary-General Amr Moussa (2003).
-Prior to his career in international cooperation, Kamal worked on development and urban planning issues in his home country Morocco (1998-2001).
+His international career began in the Office of UN Secretary-General Kofi Annan (2002), after which he joined the Office of Arab League’s Secretary-General Amr Moussa, advising on Iraq issues (2003).
+Prior to devoting himself to international cooperation, Kamal was working on sustainable development and urban planning issues in Morocco (1998-2001).

-Kamal was elected to the Executive Board of Sciences Po Paris in 2002 & 2003 and was appointed Yale World Fellow in 2012.
-Kamal is an Architect and a graduate of Sciences Po Paris and Columbia University’s SIPA.
-He speaks fluent Spanish, French, Arabic, Amazigh, and English.
+Kamal has been a member of the Board of Directors of the Tällberg Foundation since 2018.
+He was also elected to the Executive Board of Sciences Po Paris in 2002 & 2003, and was appointed Yale World Fellow in 2012.
+He is an Architect and a graduate of Sciences Po Paris and Columbia’s SIPA.
+He speaks fluent Spanish, English, French, Arabic and Amazigh.